Canada on Strike: Plot

 Mr. Mackey informs the students that it is Canada Appreciation Day and plays a video in which Stephen Abootman, President of the World Canadian Bureau (initialism: WGA), asks the students to remember all of Canada's contributions to the world.
-When he asks "When you think of Canada, what's the one thing that comes to mind?", Cartman responds "Gayness!" and when Abootman asks, "What is it that makes Canada so important?", Craig replies "Nothing!" before all the other students laugh and ridicule the Canadians.
+The students mock both the video and the country, a reaction shared by much of the world; in response, Abootman declares that all of Canada will go on strike.